Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 ## Prerequisites
 ### Machine setup and WSL2 install on Windows
 - [Set up Workstation](prerequisites.md)
 - If deploying Arc data services, this is the recommended resources WSL2 config.
-Smaller configurations might be insufficient to run both Arc Data Services + Arc App Service
+Smaller configurations might be insufficient to run both Arc Data Services + Arc App Service.
+See [WSL config](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) for more information.
     ```
     [wsl2]
     memory=16GB # Limits VM memory in WSL 2 to 16 GB